ladykate17/docket/README.md

 # PUN-TASTIC

 A quick frontend application to provide a short code example to work off of.
-The application displays a list of 'PUN-TASTIC' puns that a user can mark as liked.
-IT contains a List component that would be intended to hold and manage the overall list of puns and a Like component that holds the like element and functionality.
+The application displays a list of 'PUN-TASTIC' puns that a user can like and unlike.
+It contains a 'List' component that would be intended to hold and manage the overall list of puns and a 'Like' component that holds the like element and functionality.

 ## Getting Started with Create React App